-Atria's Board of Directors shall ensure the appropriate organisation of the company’s administration, operations, accounting and supervision of asset management.
-To this end, the Board of Directors has adopted written rules of procedure concerning the duties of the Board, the matters to be dealt with, meeting practices and the decision-making procedure.
-According to these rules, the Board of Directors discusses and decides on significant matters related to the company's strategy, investments, organisation and financing.
-The rules of procedure lay down the following key duties for the Board of Directors:
+Atria’s Board of Directors takes care of the company's administration and its appropriate organisation.
+The Board of Directors is responsible for the appropriate organisation of the supervision of the company’s accounting and asset management.The Board of Directors has confirmed a written charter concerning the duties of the Board, the matters to be dealt with, meeting practices and the decision-making procedure.
+According to this charter, the Board of Directors supervises and monitors company`s operations and management and discusses and decides on significant matters related to the company's strategy, investments, organisation and financing.
+The charter lays down the following key duties for the Board of Directors:

 - Approving the strategic goals and guidelines for the Group and its business areas

 - Approving the budgets and business plans for the Group and its business areas

 - Deciding on the investment plan for each calendar year and approving major investments that exceed one million euros

 - Approving major M&A and restructuring operations

 - Approving the Group's operating principles for important elements of management and supervision

 - Discussing and adopting interim reports and financial statements

 - Appointing the CEO and deciding on his or her remuneration and other benefits

 - Approving, at the CEO's proposal, the hiring of his or her direct subordinates and the principal terms of their employment contracts

 - Approving the organisational structure and the key principles of incentive schemes

 - Monitoring and evaluating the CEO's performance

 - Deciding on other matters that are important in view of the size of the Group and that are not part of day-to-day operations, such as considerable expansion or contraction of business or other material changes to operations, the taking of long-term loans and the sale and pledging of fixed assets

 - Deciding on other matters which, under the Limited Liability Companies Act, fall within the remit of the Board of Directors

 Meeting practices and information flow